Early Dynastic Period (Egypt): Cultural evolution

+Writing system

+It was also during this period that the Egyptian writing system was further developed.
+Initially, Egyptian writing had been composed primarily of a few symbols denoting amounts of various substances.
+The Second Dynasty of Egypt sees the advent of the first known complete sentences in Egyptian hieroglyphs.
+Probably the first known such sentence is a seal impression from Peribsen's tomb, at the end of the Second Dynasty, dating to ca. 2660–2650 BC.
+The sentence relates to the unification of Egypt: “Sealing of everything of Ombos (i.e., Naqada): He of Ombos has joined the Two Lands for his son, the Dual King Peribsen.”
+By the end of the 3rd dynasty it had been expanded to include more than 200 symbols, both phonograms and ideograms.
+In all likelihood, Naqada III saw the earliest codification of signs, where royal serekhs—a rectangular cartouche representing the niched or gated façade of a palace surmounted by the Horus falcon—are also first seen, painted on jars and impressed on their sealings.
+These goods were often traded "abroad through the northern Sinai to southern Palestine."

 First Pharaoh

 According to Manetho, the first monarch of the unified Upper and Lower Egypt was Menes, who is now identified with Narmer.
-Indeed, Narmer is the earliest recorded First Dynasty monarch: he appears first on the necropolis seal impressions of Den and Qa'a.
+Indeed, Narmer is the earliest recorded First Dynasty monarch.
+Narmer appears first on the necropolis seal impressions of Den and Qa'a.
 This shows that Narmer was recognized by the first dynasty kings as an important founding figure.
 Narmer is also the earliest king associated to the symbols of power over the two lands (see in particular the Narmer Palette, a votive cosmetic palette showing Narmer wearing the crowns of Upper and Lower Egypt) and may therefore be the first king to achieve the unification.
 Consequently, the current consensus is that "Menes" and "Narmer" refer to the same person.
 Alternative theories hold that Narmer was the final king of the Naqada III period and Hor-Aha is to be identified with "Menes".